daronphang/programming-resources/design-patterns/dependencies/DIP.md

 In simple terms:

 - we should not depend on low-level implementations, but rely on high-level abstractions
+- It is better to depend on interfaces or abstract classes than on concrete classes which are more volatile to changes
 - Abstractions should not depend on details, but details should depend on abstractions

+However, there is a cost of introducing more interfaces and packages into your design to break dependencies.
+The amount of time it takes to rebuild the entire system goes up slightly as there are more files to compile.
+However, this is a fair price to pay.

 ### Abstractions